alexch/codelikethis/public/lessons/javascript/variables.md

 # Don't let me down

-Unfortunately, in JavaScript you can only use `let` once per variable name (in a given *scope*), otherwise you will get an error:
+In JavaScript you can only use `let` once per variable name (in a given *scope*), otherwise you will get an error:

 ```js
 Identifier 'x' has already been declared